Couples Therapy: Reddit Edition | Reading Reddit Stories

 Not butt hurt.

-You had me till butt hurt.
+It had me till butt hurt.
+I mean,

 I'm just, I guess